-While doomscrolling the internet these days and trying, mostly unsuccessfully, to keep up with the great AI boom, it has become incredibly obvious that many people really hate when you use AI to generate your own thoughts for you.
-There are also people who say never to use it at all, but the genie is out of the bottle as far as I am concerned.
-Reddit is full of this kind of hate and, ironically, it is somehow especially prevalent on the LLM subreddits.
+While doomscrolling the internet and trying, mostly unsuccessfully, to keep up with the AI boom, it has become obvious that many people strongly dislike AI-generated writing.
+Some object to using it for thought-work at all; others argue it should not be used in any form.
+I understand part of that reaction, but the genie is out of the bottle as far as I am concerned.

-Mine is below, borrowed a bit from both of them:
+My version is below, borrowing a bit from both of them:

 - I’m not a frontend engineer by any stretch; most of this site was generated with the help of GPT-5.5, including the styling.